carloseduardo-alves/TaskTracker/README.md

 - An IDE that supports Java (e.g., Eclipse, IntelliJ IDEA, VSCode with Java Extension Pack)
 - Internet connection to download the Gson library (if not already available)

+### Technologies Used
+- Java (JDK 17 or later recommended)
+- Gson – for JSON serialization/deserialization
+- Scanner – for reading user input via console
+- No external frameworks used (except Gson)

+### Features
+- Add new tasks
+- Update task descriptions
+- Delete tasks
+- Mark tasks as in progress or done
+- List all tasks
+- Filter tasks by status: todo, in-progress, done

 ### How to Install and Run
 1. Clone the repository:
    ``` git clone https://github.com/carloseduardo-alves/TaskTracker.git ```